p-adic Heights of Heegner points on Shimura curves: Introduction

 of rational numbers.\footnote{The rationality of the ratios follows from the fact that the $z_{f^{\sigma}}$ essentially belong to $J(X)(F)$ -- that is, they belong to the $+1$-eigenspace for the action of $\Gal(E/F)$ on $J(X)(E)\otimes\baar{\Q}$ -- and that in this sense, their images $\phi(z_{f^{\sigma}})$ form a $\Gal(\baar{\Q}/\Q)$-invariant basis of $A(F)\otimes\baar{\Q}$, orthogonal for the height pairing.} \end{proof}

 Alternative approaches to the Birch and Swinnerton-Dyer formula in rank one have recently been proposed, at least for the case $F=\Q$, by Wei Zhang \cite{weikol} and Xin Wan.

 \begin{enonce*}[remark]{Discussion of the assumptions} The conjecture on periods could be dispensed of if one were willing to work with a ``wrong'' $p$-adic $L$-function for $A$ (namely, one without the period ratio appearing in the definition above).
 Then at least the rank part of the $p$-adic Birch and Swinnerton-Dyer conjecture makes sense and parts 1 and 2 of the Theorem hold.
 The nonvanishing of the $p$-adic height pairing is only known for CM elliptic curves \cite{bertrand}.
 The Iwasawa main conjecture is known in most cases for ordinary elliptic curves over $\Q$ thanks to the work of Rubin, Kato and Skinner--Urban (see \cite{SU}).
-For Hilbert modular forms, in the ordinary case one divisibility in the CM case is proved by Hsieh \cite{hsieh} and in the general case there is work in progress towards one divisibility by Xin Wan.
+For Hilbert modular forms, one divisibility in the CM case is proved by Hsieh \cite{hsieh}; results on the general case are obtained by Wan \cite{xin wan}.
 We can then record the following unconditional result, whose assumptions are inherited from \cite{hsieh}. \end{enonce*}

 \begin{theoA} Let $A/F$ be an elliptic curve with complex multiplication by the ring of integers $\OO_{K}$ of an imaginary quadratic field $K$.
 Let $K'=FK$ and let $h_{K'}^{-}=h_{K'}/h_{K}$ be the relative class number of $K'/F$.
 Let $p\nmid 6h_{K'}^{-}D_{F}$ be a prime such that for all primes $\wp\vert p$, $\wp$ is principal and $A$ has good ordinary reduction at $\wp$.
 Suppose that ${\rm ord}_{s=1}L(A,s)\leq 1$.
 Then